devendraraii/Joke-extension/README.md

 2. Enable developer mode from top right side in that window
 2. Click on Load unpacked
 3. Than select this extracted folder
+4. Now you can see our extension visible in your browser